 MEND is a restorative approach that responds to and prevents conflict by focusing on building relationships within the Limestone District School Board community.
 MEND is a collaborative between Youth Diversion/LDSB initiatives.

 Volunteers will assist the MEND Coordinator to prepare for workshops, classroom circles, social media input, and gathering statistics.
 (Volunteers are required 2-3 hours a week.)

 Benefits to volunteering

-In return we offer lots of training, continuous staff support, hands on experience working with at- risk youth, re-imbursement for CPIC after completing program, dynamic workshops where you receive a certificate, certificates are given at the completion of your volunteer placement.
+In return we offer lots of training, continuous staff support, hands on experience working with at- risk youth, re-imbursement for CPIC after completing program, dynamic workshops where you receive a certificate, and program certificates which are given at the completion of your volunteer placement.
 Opportunity to volunteer in other areas of the Program, open door policy to the Executive Director, car- pooling can be arranged for some sessions.